maxdev1/ghost/README.md

 - virtual 8086 for BIOS calls

 ## Status
-This is the bleeding edge source version of Octobre 26, 2015.
+This is the bleeding edge source version of August 28, 2015.
-Version 0.5.0

-- major kernel update
-	- new scheduler implementation with waiting/running queues
-	- internal interface of syscall handlers has changed
-	- task state is stored on handler entry
+- Idle task uses "HLT" to prevent 100% processor usage
+- stdio is fixed, piping works
+- Directory reading functionality is reworked
-	- clean-ups and fixes
+- Spawner and others uses variable messages
-- new, cleaned up window server implementation
-- example filesystem driver updated
-- PS/2 driver toggleable for IRQ or polling mode
-- interface for process configuration (tasks now know their executable source path)
+- Color in the terminal, and a fancy start screen
-- new utils "lines" and "read"
+- Minor bugfixes here and there
-- tests cleaned up
-- read-directory fixed

-TODO:
+- `g_atomic_wait` is now `g_atomic_lock`
+- `g_spawn` has slightly changed, its now possible to specify in and out descriptors of a process when spawning it

+TODOs:
+- Directory reading causes crashes
+- Removing the old recv_msg/send_msg interface
-- bugfix: window server occasionally hangs up on command receival
+- Milestone: window server rewrite

 ## Structure
 - `applications`